gitmikex/Agility/f5-agility-lab-master/docs/class5/module1/module1.rst

 |image9|

-5. After deployment is complete, click into the “partial-deploy” to view the details of the deployment.
+After deployment is complete, click into the “partial-deploy” to view the details of the deployment.

 |image10|

+You can see that the change went in is only the addition of the pool member which is the first change.
+The change on mon-https monitor did not get pushed to BIG-IP, because it was not selected as the Partial Deploy.

 ..
 NOTE::
 	 The deployment could fail if the targeted BIG-IP devices are not in full sync on configurations, due to timeout on waiting for sync to complete on target devices.
 Ensure the devices are in full sync before deploying changes.